supaglue-labs/supaglue/docs/docs/tutorials/read-write-contacts.md

 ![code](https://img.shields.io/badge/Code%20Tutorial-0000a5)

-This tutorial will review how to read synced CRM contacts in your Postgres and create them in your customer's CRM.
+This tutorial will go through how to read synced CRM contacts in your Postgres and create them in your customer's CRM.

 ## Prerequisites

-This tutorial assumes you have gone through Supaglue's Quickstart and will use the following technologies:
+This tutorial assumes you have gone through Supaglue's [Quickstart](../quickstart) and will use the following technologies:

 - Typescript
 - Nextjs 13